TirayaMusic/melt-ui/README.md

 - Easy to use examples and documentation
 - A high emphasis on accessibility, extensibility, quality and consistency

+## Tiraya fork

+This is a fork of MeltUI for the Tiraya frontend.
+These are the changes applied to it:

+- The ability to disable the typeahead functionality for menus
+- The arrow down key does not trigger the dropdown menu

 ## Getting started

 Install the `@melt-ui/svelte` package with your package manager of choice: